docxology/p3if/docs/p3if_paste.md

 interdisciplinary information systems, such as food, water, and health security decisions.
 1
 We asked: how might cognitive security be institutionalized and standardized so that it can be integrated with all such evidence-based decisions?
-It’s not a question of securing the scientific or empirical “truth” from the evidence, an endeavor which will always be imperfect.
+It's not a question of securing the scientific or empirical "truth" from the evidence, an endeavor which will always be imperfect.
 Instead, cognitive security deals with questions and measurements of the integrity of the information supply chain that feeds and expresses organizational decisions, and the validity of the evidence applied in such complex and technical decisions.
 Cognitive